 The Pension Fund is required to disclose in its investment strategy statement to what extent that it takes account of environmental, social or ethical considerations in the selection, realisation or disposal of investments.
 The Pension Fund Committee considers that the primary responsibility of the Committee is to ensure that the long-term return from its investments is sufficient to meet the Fund's liabilities and that the selection of investments should be undertaken to achieve the best financial return for the Fund, subject to an appropriate level of risk.
-It has not placed any requirements on the Fund's investmental, social or ethical criteria.
+It has not placed any requirements on the Fund's investment managers in the selection or retention of investments by reference to environmental, social or ethical criteria.
 All investments that are made for the Fund comply with the legal and regulatory requirements that apply to the local government pension scheme.